honeycomb_core::cmap

 Source

-Remove an attribute value from the storage and return it
+Remove a given attribute’s value from the storage and return it.

 §Arguments